A New Era in Eye Care: Understanding the Promise of Regenerative Retinal Therapies

 Addressing the Root Cause: Gene Therapy and “Genome Surgery”

-Rebuilding the Structure: Cell Therapy
+Rebuilding the Retina: Cell Therapy

-Bypassing the Damage: Optogenetics
+Bypassing Damage with Optogenetics

 Balancing Hope with Reality